wilfrantz/wilfrantz.github.io/README.md

-# Jekyll Development Environment with Docker

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Docker Build Status](https://img.shields.io/docker/build/yourusername/jekyll-local?style=flat-square)](https://hub.docker.com/r/yourusername/jekyll-local)
 [![GitHub Pages Status](https://img.shields.io/badge/GitHub%20Pages-Active-brightgreen.svg?style=flat-square)](https://github.com/wilfrantz/wilfrantz.github.io)

-This repository provides a Dockerized Jekyll development environment for local testing and previewing your site before deploying to GitHub Pages.

-## Purpose

-This setup enables a consistent and isolated environment for developing and testing your Jekyll site using Docker.
-It's designed for local development, with the live site hosted on GitHub Pages.
+This repository is a Dockerized deployment of `Chirpy` on a Debian-based environment.

 ## Theme

-This site uses the **Chirpy** theme, a clean and modern theme designed for a smooth out-of-the-box experience.

-**Credit:** The Chirpy theme is developed and maintained by **Cotes Chung**.
+**Chirpy** is a clean and modern theme designed for a smooth out-of-the-box experience.
+It is developed and maintained by **Cotes Chung**.
 For more information, please visit the [theme's documentation](https://chirpy.cotes.page/).

-**Note:** To ensure full functionality, this repository includes critical files and configurations extracted from the Chirpy theme's gem, as recommended by the author, ensuring a complete development environment.

 ## AI Assistance

-This project was developed with the assistance of **Gemini AI**, which provided guidance and code suggestions throughout the setup and documentation process.
+This project was developed with the assistance of **Gemini AI**.

 ## Prerequisites